The 26th President of the University of Vermont

 - Allegations regarding the quality of education or other accreditation requirements.

-In compliance with Federal Program Integrity Rule, the University of Vermont (UVM) has listed multiple alternatives for individuals who wish to submit complaints regarding UVM.
+In compliance with Federal Program Integrity Rule, the University of Vermont (UVM) has listed multiple alternatives for individuals who wish to submit complaints regarding the above.
 UVM expects that any student complaint will be filed in accordance with any procedures currently in place at the institution before resolution is sought from a state agency or the University’s accreditation body.
-In the absence of a procedure, the complaint should be filed with the Office of the President.
+In the absence of a procedure, the complaint should be filed with the Office of the President for appropriate referral.

 Recommended Content of Complaint